agiacalone/cecs-450-lab-semester-project/README.md

 This semester project is fairly open-ended.
 As long as the presention provides a uniqie, non-obvious viewpoint, which is backed by data and uses the techniques and fundamentals we have discussed during the semester, nearly any topic will be allowed (within reason for a university course, of course).

 Projects will be carried out in teams of approximately 3 people.
-The final deliverable will be an implementation of the proposed solution and a short paper written with the [IEEE format](https://www.ieee.org/conferences/publishing/templates.html).
+The final deliverable will be an implementation of the proposed solution and a short group-written paper written with the [IEEE format](https://www.ieee.org/conferences/publishing/templates.html).
 In addition, you will be responsible for participating in a design review and presenting your final results as part of a final project showcase at the end of the semester.

 You will be keeping your project data files, R code, Python or other programming language files, and any other relevant documentation (including your write-up) in a git repository.
 I have included a Google Drive form for you to fill out (once per team, please) which will ask for your group members names, Github usernames, and the project repository.
 I *must* be added as a contributor to your repository, else your group will lose points.